Codingruinsmylife/Loan-Eligibility-Prediction/README.md

 Once your exploration and potential modifications are complete, ensure to save your work within the notebook to not lose your progress.

 ### 6. Troubleshooting Assistance
-Should you encouter any challenges or have inquiries, consult the "Troubleshooting" section in the README or reach out for dedicated support. <br><br>
+Should you encounter any challenges or have inquiries, consult the "Troubleshooting" section in the README or reach out for dedicated support. <br><br>
 Embark on your journey into the realms of machine learning and predictive modeling with the Loan Approval Prediction Model!

 ## Contributing